Kunkhumam: Plot

 Sundaram, upon reading an advertisement in the newspaper, joins as a tuition teacher in disguise as Kalamegam.
 There, Sundaram learns that Susila's father is Justice Somanathan, her cousin is Inspector Raja, servants Arasan and Kanniyamma.
 Meanwhile, Superintendent Raja hatches a plan to move Vedhavalli and Gomathi to Dass's house so to ease the capture Sundaram if he happens to visit them, but James leaves Dass's home following Kanthan's temptation.
 Susila refuses Raja's advances and develops a soft corner for Kalamegam, but later learns that he is Sundaram and his deeds, but lies to Justice Somanathan that he is a good man.
 Susila also lets Sundaram escape when Raja finds out about this.

 Vedhavalli, who is a staunch believer of justice, hates Sundaram for his conviction and arranges for Gomathi to marry Daas, but Gomathi refuses.
 In turn, Gomathi pleads to Sundaram to marry Susila as Susila had helped them out a lot to prove Sundaram's innocence before getting shot by the police, mistaken for Sundaram.
 A trial takes place where Sundaram accepts all the charges against him.
 A twist in the story occurs when Somanathan produces Punniyakodi and Kanthan in court.
 Punniyakodi admits in court that he was cheated by Kanthan into shooting broker Govindan, where Kanthan earlier had told Punniyakodi that the revolver was unloaded.
 Lastly, Punniyakodi admits that he is actually Sambasivam and was introduced as Punniyakodi to the police by Sundaram, who was only doing all these in order to save him.
 The judges sentence Kanthan for murder, further trials for Sambasivam and six months for Sundaram.
 At the end of the story, Sambasivam applies Kungumam to Vedhavalli at the request of Sundaram.

 Production

 Ganesan dressed in drag for the film by wearing a sari.

 Soundtrack

-The music was composed by K. V. Mahadevan, with lyrics by Kannadasan.
+The music was composed by K. V. Mahadevan, with lyrics by Kannadasan & panju arunachalam.
 The songs "Chinna Siriya Vannaparavai" and "Thoongadha Kannendru" are set in the Carnatic ragas known as Darbari Kanada and Charukesi, respectively.